JosephBARBIERDARNAL/autoSHARE/docs/installation-guide.md

 [SHARE](https://share-eric.eu/) requires to ask and justify the use of their data.
 This means that this will **not work if don't have local access to the data**.

-The quickest way to set up the data is to download the data (stata files) from the SHARE data center, unzip them, and place them in the `data/` directory.
+The fastest way to set up the data is to download the data (stata files) from the SHARE data center, unzip them, and place them in the `data/` directory.
 However, here are more detailed instructions if needed:

-- Inside the `data/` directory, create a new directory for each wave, and keep their original names.
+- Inside the `autoSHARE/static/data/` directory, create a new directory for each wave (9 different sub directories), and keep their original names.
 For example, wave 1 directory is named `sharew1_rel9-0-0_ALL_datasets_stata`.
 This should look like this:

     <img src="https://raw.githubusercontent.com/JosephBARBIERDARNAL/autoSHARE/main/docs/img/data_dir.png" width="30%">
     <i>Figure 1: Data directory structure</i>